EvanStrittmatter16/leap-day/index.md

 ## Projects

-I've worked on a wide variety of projects.
-Here are my proudest creations with applications in robotics.

 ### Intelligent Autonomy Lab

 For the past three semesters, I have been working in the Intelligent Autonomy Lab at Yale, run by Prof. Ian Abraham.